Comparing fine-tuning strategies of MACE machine learning force field for modeling Li-ion diffusion in LiF for batteries: Conclusions

 In this study, we investigated interstitial Li diffusivity in LiF, a key SEI component that plays an important role in battery performance and safety.
-Our results demonstrate that both the foundational MACE-MPA-0 model and its fine-tuned variants provide an accurate description of the system.
-Training data generated either from configurations explored by a reference accurate model (DeePMD) or by the foundational MACE model itself yield highly efficient and reliable predictions.
+Our results demonstrate that both the foundational MACE-MPA-0 model and its fine-tuned variants, trained with either data generated from configurations explored by a reference accurate model (DeePMD) or by the foundational MACE model itself, results in stable trajectories over long MD simulations and provide a good description of the system.
 The use of the reference model data, however, offers a significant gain in training speed and ease of use.
+Notably, the predicted values for activation energy and diffusivity are consistent with the values of the DeePMD model—trained on over 40,000 data points—despite MACE foundational model achieving comparable accuracy with little to no training.